Alpha4615/phpMyCache/README.md

 phpMyCache requires a few configuration settings that can be passed when the phpMyCache class is instantiated or through a getter/setter after the class is instantiated.
 The required configuration settings are italicized.

 * __**cacheDirectory**__ - The directory of where library should store the cache files.
 This should be in a non-web-served directory for security reasons.
 * __**defaultExpiry**__ - The duration, in seconds, that data should be considered fresh.
 This duration is used by the library if an expiry isn't provided when the queryCache() method is called.
+This may also be a string that is accepted by strtotime();
 * **errorCallback** - This is a callback that is called when a SQL query fails.
 The only parameter is the database connection resource.
 The query error can be examined from there.
 * **cacheFilePrefix** - The text prepended to the filename when a cache file is created.
 If you are storing cache files from multiple web-applications, it may be useful to have them each use different prefixes.
 * **cacheFileSuffix** - The text appended to the filename when a cache file is created.